 safe use and storage of hazardous substances

-emergency procedures, including evacuation procedures and use of emergency equipment
+emergency procedures, including evacuation procedures and use of emergency equipment.

-Health and safety induction training for new staff
+Induction training for new staff

 Induction training for new workers should: